This article was updated in June of 2025.

 Be realistic about how much time you can devote to caring for a dog.
 Consider your experience with dogs, and your appetite for walking!
 Each dog’s situation is different, and each dog will require a different degree of time, patience, and attention.

 Ideally, have an idea of the type of dog you’re looking for and communicate your preferences to the rescue organization right from the start of the process.
 Since some dogs are generally harder to place—such as dogs with medical conditions—it’s important that applicants are clear about what type of pet they’re willing to welcome into their home.
+Think about what a dog’s size, activity level, training needs, and medical issues would mean for you.

-Make a plan for where your foster dog will hang out, and sleep, and spend some time “dog-proofing” your home.
+Make a plan for where your foster dog will hang out and sleep, and spend some time “dog-proofing” your home.
 Remove any safety hazards, like exposed wires.
 Place plants out of reach (keeping in mind that dogs can stand on two legs, and jump, when motivated).
-Don’t leave food, or other tempting chewables, like shoes, within mouth’s reach.
+Don’t leave food—or other tempting chewables, like shoes—within mouth’s reach.

 The first few days…